wholingfei/spexwavepy/docs/source/userguide.rst

 are used to process the scanned data.
 In this method, a reference image stack is needed.
-Please refer to :ref:`XSS technique with reference beam <prinXSSRefer>` for the detailed description of this technique.
+Please refer to :ref:`XSS technique with reference beam <prinXSSRefer>` for the detailed description of the physics of this technique.

 The important parameters of these two functions are ``edge_x``, ``edge_y``, ``edge_z``, ``hw_xy``, ``pad_xy``.
 The last two parameters, ``hw_xy``